 - Regrettable leave Refers to when an employee’s departure from a company has a negative impact on the team or business.
-You don’t want them to leave because they are a good worker, top talent or just a great cultural fit to your business.
+You don’t want them to leave because they are a good worker, top talent or just a great cultural fit for your business.

 - Unregrettable leave This means you don’t regret dismissing an employee.
 It’s a good thing.
-This may be because they weren’t a good fit for your business or they weren’t performing up to standard.
+This may be because they weren’t a good fit for your business, or they weren’t performing up to standard.

-If a significant number of your new employees leave because they found their job duties different to, or more complicated than what they were expecting, perhaps you should consider reviewing your job descriptions.
+If a significant number of your new employees leave because they found their job duties different or more complicated than what they were expecting, perhaps you should consider reviewing your job descriptions.

 Investing more time and money developing your orientation process could help too if employees leave because of cultural mismatches.
 You could also consider offering other employee engagement programs like parental leave or flexible working hours if your employees struggle with work-life balance.

-If, however, you notice that a lot of old-timers are leaving the business after years of services you might want to look into your retention incentives.
+If, however, you notice that a lot of old-timers are leaving the business after years of service, you might want to look into your retention incentives.
 Are you offering them enough of a career path, do you offer enough rewards for their loyal service?

 When you know why your employees leave, you can change your company’s management style or policies in response.